 The Honours Essay is seen less as an original contribution to knowledge than as a means for providing the student with an opportunity to become familiar with the methodological problems of research as well as with the techniques and problems of scholarly writing.

-Students who are planning to do an Honours Essay must submit a proposal to the Major and Honours Advisor.
+Students who are planning to do an Honours Essay must submit a proposal to the Student Program Coordinator using this online form.
 The proposal must include a one-page abstract, a bibliography, and the names of the two professors who are willing to supervise the work.

 The proposal should be submitted by November 1, if the student intends to register in this course in January (FREN499-201).